wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 Tags: countdown, counter, count down, timer, event, widget, years, months, FX, animated, responsive, recurring Requires at least: 3.6
 Tested up to: 4.2.2
-Stable tag: 1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Smart Countdown FX displays a responsive animated countdown.
 Supports years and months display and recurring events

 == Description ==
-Smart Countdown FX implements a lot of features, but two of them make it different from the most of existing web countdowns:
+Smart Countdown FX key features:

 * years and months (along with “traditional” weeks, days, hours, minutes and seconds) can be displayed in the countdown interval.

-* counter digits changes are animated and these animations are not hard-coded – site administrator can easily switch between available animation profiles, included with the plugin or added later.
+* counter digits changes are animated and site administrator can easily switch between available [animation profiles][2], included with the plugin or added later.

-* event import plugins support, no need to manually edit widget settings or shortcode for recurring events.
+* event [import plugins][3] support, no need to manually edit widget settings or shortcode for recurring or calendar events.

 **Other features**